zarr-developers/zarr-python/docs/tutorial.rst

     >>> z[:] = 42
     >>> z
     Array((10000, 10000), int32, chunks=(1000, 1000), order=C)
-      nbytes: 381.5M; nbytes_stored: 1.8M; ratio: 215.1; initialized: 100/100
+      nbytes: 381.5M; nbytes_stored: ...; ratio: ...; initialized: 100/100
-      compressor: Blosc(cname='lz4', clevel=5, shuffle=1)
+      compressor: Blosc(cname='lz4', clevel=5, shuffle=SHUFFLE, blocksize=0)
       store: dict

-Notice that the values of ``nbytes_stored``, ``ratio`` and ``initialized`` have changed.
+Notice that the values of ``initialized`` has changed.
 This is because when a Zarr array is first created, none of the chunks are initialized.
 Writing data into the array will cause the necessary chunks to be initialized.

 Regions of the array can also be written to, e.g.::